Vignesh-Lakshmanasamy-mdx/CW2_ML_PDE4433/README.md

 ## System requirements :

 - python 3.8 or above
-- If not installed. please download and install from https://www.python.org/downloads/
+- If Python not installed.
+Please download and install from https://www.python.org/downloads/

 - PIP
-- If not installed.Please download and install from https://packaging.python.org/en/latest/tutorials/installing-packages/
+- If Pip not installed.
+Please download and install from https://packaging.python.org/en/latest/tutorials/installing-packages/

 - Jupyter Notebook
-- If not installed
+- If Jupyter Notebook not installed, use the below code to install in the windows powershell

              pip install notebook

+- Libraries like TensorFlow, Keras, OpenCV, Numpy, Matplotlib, Pathlib, Sklearn

+              pip install tensorflow keras opencv-python numpy matplotlib scikit-learn pathlib

+## Downloading the file and dataset:

+- Download the Zip file of the coursework and unzip it, place it in the desired folder.
+- Click the github repository link form the report and download the file, place it in the desired folder or location in the system.

+## Running the Program:

+- Launch the Jupyter Notebook

+      jupyter notebook

+- Jupyter notebook opens in the browser and displays the file in the home folder.
+- Navigate to the Folder where the unzipped file of the coursework is pasted.